Parenting in KFL&A

 • Allow sunlight into the home during the day and keep the lights low at night.

-• Start a calming bedtime routine with your baby, including things such as reading a story, bath time, baby massage, singing, or rocking.
+• Start a calming bedtime routine with your baby, which may include reading a story, bath time, baby massage, singing, or rocking.

 • Try feeding, rocking, singing, shushing, or patting to help soothe your baby.